Why Is Business Credit Building So Important?

 Proper Business Credit Building Practices Are Often Overlooked

 In many cases, business owners use their personal credit to run the daily operations of their business.
 This is very common but should be used as a vehicle for building business credit rather than the solution for accessing credit.
 Another benefit to separating from your personal credit/assets is liability and the possible destruction of personal credit scores.
 There are many loans, lines, leases, and business credit cards that allow newer companies to open the account using their SSN but only report back to the business credit bureaus, we often suggest this as one of starter steps in building business credit.
-There are steps a firm can take to begin the process of building business credit on their own, but in order to be prepared for growth opportunities use our do-it-yourself business credit building system or reach out to us to speak with a credit expert.
+There are steps a firm can take to begin the process of building business credit on their own, but in order to be prepared for growth opportunities, reach out to us to speak with a credit expert.